 The meals that matter most are the ones that follow the 24 hours post workout/race/etc. This is where the body recovers, heals, and absorbs nutrients.

-A Good 4:1 ratio of Carbs and Protein after your workout is key to recovery.
+A good 4:1 ratio of Carbs and Protein after your workout is key to recovery.
 Examples:

 – Brown rice and eggs

 The meals consumed after that post race/workout meal should now be protein/fat/vegetable based.

 These are the “building blocks” of good nutrition, and your body will naturally crave them if you fueled properly before.
 And remember this isn’t about perfection or being a zealot about your food!